PavlykRV/github-actions-sandbox/DEPLOY.md

 - During the run the job is assigned to the chosen Environment and the secret `TEST_ENV_VARIABLE` will be available as `secrets.TEST_ENV_VARIABLE`.
 The workflow exports it into the environment so Vite can read it during build.

+Separate staging/production workflows

+- I split the single workflow into two files so each one is simple and only runs for its branch:
+  - `.github/workflows/deploy-staging.yml` — triggers on `develop` (and manual runs), uses the `staging` Environment.
+  - `.github/workflows/deploy-production.yml` — triggers on `main` (and manual runs), uses the `production` Environment.

+Reading and passing multiple environment-scoped secrets

+- GitHub exposes environment-scoped secrets to a job only when that job's `environment` matches.
+The workflow exports the secret named `TEST_ENV_VARIABLE` into the build environment so Vite can read it.
+- Important limitation: GitHub Actions does not provide a way inside a workflow to enumerate environment-scoped secret names and automatically export all values.
+To export additional secrets you have three options:
+  1. Add more explicit export steps in the workflow.
+Example (for secret named `ANOTHER_VAR`):

+     - name: Export ANOTHER_VAR
+       run: |
+         if [ -n "${{ secrets.ANOTHER_VAR }}" ]; then
+           echo "ANOTHER_VAR=${{ secrets.ANOTHER_VAR }}" >> $GITHUB_ENV
+         fi

+  2. Use a fixed list of expected secret names and add corresponding steps to export them.
+  3. If you require dynamic listing, you must use an external controller (script or GitHub App) to read environment secret names and inject them into the workflow via inputs — this is more complex and typically unnecessary.

 If your repository name or owner differs

 - Update the `VITE_BASE` value in the workflow so it matches your repository path exactly.
 It must start and end with a slash, for example `/my-repo/`.